brainpy/brainpy-iclr24-reproducibility/README.md

 ```

 ### Section 5.2: Reservoir computing
+In order to run the reservoir computing, the KTH dataset and the MNIST dataset should be downloaded in advance.
+The KTH dataset can be downloaded from [here](https://paperswithcode.com/dataset/kth) and the MNIST dataset can be downloaded from [here](http://yann.lecun.com/exdb/mnist/).
+The KTH dataset and the MNIST dataset should be placed in the `5.2_reservoir_computing` folder.

-The KTH dataset can be run by:
+The model trained on KTH dataset can be run by:
 ```
 bash run-KTH.sh
 ```

-The MNIST dataset can be run by:
+The model trained on MNIST dataset can be run by:
 ```
 bash run-mnist.sh
 ```